Sach42/assignments/README.md

 ## Running Tests

-To run tests, run the following command
+To run tests, you need java,maven.

-git log

 ## Usage
-GIT Run
+open and run the folders in your favourite ide

 ## 🛠 Skills Learned
-GIT ,GITHUB
+GIT ,GITHUB,Java,Springboot,mysql .

 ## Authors